A Program of the Tennessee Department of Treasury · David H. Lillard, Jr., State Treasurer

 1. Be a Tennessee Resident

-2. Have been diagnosed with a disability before he/she turned 26 years old.
-The disability onset will increase to 46 beginning January 1, 2025.
+2. Have been diagnosed with a disability before he/she turned 46 years old.
+The disability onset increased to 46 beginning January 1, 2026.

 3. Meet one of the following options: